Pedro Infante, the Mexican idol

 In fact, it was thanks to his marriage that his career gained momentum, as it was Maria Luisa who envisioned his great artistic future.
 In 1938 she jumped from the local radio of Sinaloa XEBL to the national radio XEB.
 With this, his popularity increased and by 1943 he made his first musical recording titled El Soldado Razo.
 Up to the day of his death, the Mexican idol had recorded nearly 350 songs.

-Movies of Pedro Infante
+Pedro Infante movies

 Pedro Infante had a long cinematographic career, where he starred in more than 60 films.
 His acting career took off thanks to the director Ismael Rodríguez, in whose work he forged his own personality.
 It was also in Rodríguez's films that he met Blanca Estela Pavón, his female counterpart in cinema.